RSS-Bridge/rss-bridge/docs/05_Bridge_API/05_XPathAbstract.md

 This method should provide the feed title.
 Usually the XPath expression defined in `XPATH_EXPRESSION_FEED_TITLE` is used for extracting the title directly from the page source.

 ### Method `provideFeedIcon()`
-This method should provide the feed title.
+This method should provide the URL of the feed's favicon.
 Usually the XPath expression defined in `XPATH_EXPRESSION_FEED_ICON` is used for extracting the title directly from the page source.

 ### Method `provideFeedItems()`
 This method should provide the feed items.
 Usually the XPath expression defined in `XPATH_EXPRESSION_ITEM` is used for extracting the items from the page source.
 All other XPath expressions are applied on a per-item basis, item by item, and only on the item's contents.